Tenor-Z/NessBot/README.md

 Note: This only works with Snes9x (ZSnes isn't relatively used anymore)

 # Installation and Usage
--Download the Python modules in Requirements.txt -Install ImageMagick (the binary)
+* Download the Python modules in Requirements.txt
+* Install ImageMagick (the binary)
--Install Tessarect
+* Install Tessarect
--Run your Earthbound rom on Snes9x
+* Run your Earthbound rom on Snes9x
--Go to a spot to grind
+* Go to a spot to grind
--Run the nessbot.py script and await your results!!
+* Run the nessbot.py script and await your results!!